SEN Information Report 2023-2024

 Parent Consultations are held in the autumn and spring terms to keep parents fully informed of their child’s progress and an annual report is written for each child in the summer.
 Parents are involved in reviews of the Personal Support Plans (PSPs) and their views are sought at each opportunity to help support their child’s learning.

 Our school believes that home learning is part of the partnership between school and families in our continuing endeavour to promote children’s learning.
 We aim to provide parents with opportunities to find out more about helping children at home.
 Policies can be found on our website.
-Information evenings take place at the school (eg: Class One Curriculum Information Evening and SATs Evening, for KS2 and informal drop in for KS1).
+Information evenings take place at the school (eg: Class One Curriculum Information Evening and Yr 6 SATs Evening.
 Maths calculations strategies are provided and available to download from the school website.

-Frequent daily bursts of reading and spelling practice is shown to have a positive impact on your child’s progress.
+Frequent daily bursts of reading, via the systematic synthetic phonics programme – Bug Club and spelling practice, using Essential Spellings is shown to have a positive impact on your child’s progress.
 Please ask your child’s class teacher if you would like more information about reading or spelling strategies to use with your child.
 There are resources on our website about how to support your child, including the maths calculation policy, and recommended reading books by year group.

 There are formal occasions during the school year such as Parent Consultations where parents are involved in discussions about their child’s education.
+We will always seek your permission first if a decision is made to involve outside agencies.
 However we have an ‘open door’ policy where parents are able to speak to their class teacher by email or phone to pass on quick messages or pieces of information.

 Working parents are able to telephone to arrange for a teacher to call them back or email if there is a particular issue they wish to discuss.
-Parents are represented on the school governing body and there is also a very active PTA in school.
+Parents are represented on the school governing body.

 - How will my child be included in activities outside the classroom including school trips?

-For all school trips a risk assessment is undertaken to ensure that each child is kept safe from harm.
+For all school trips, a risk assessment is undertaken, following guidance from County’s Risk Assessment and individual assessments where needed, to ensure that each child is kept safe from harm.
 All children with SEND are included on all school trips (including residential trips), and, when appropriate, reasonable adjustments are deployed.
 Parents are consulted to ensure the full participation and active engagement of all children.
-Where the outings are run by outside agencies they are made aware of each child’s needs so that they are able to meet them in a sensitive and appropriate manner.
+Where the outings are run by outside agencies staff are made aware of each child’s needs so that they are able to meet them in a sensitive and appropriate manner.

-We appreciate that changes to routine may be difficult for some children with SEND, so, where appropriate, we will also prepare the child for the trip by explaining what will happen, how they will be helped and remind them how to ask for help on the day.
+We appreciate that changes to routine may be difficult for some children with SEND, so, where appropriate, we will also prepare the child for the trip by explaining what will happen using at times ‘social stories’.
+This will detail how they will be helped and remind them how to ask for help on the day.

 - How accessible is the school environment?

-The school is fully compliant with the Equality Act and reasonable adjustments are made for all children with SEND where necessary.
-The building is wheelchair accessible and has disabled changing and toilet facilities.
-Specialised equipment is provided where appropriate for children with SEND needs and advice is sought from the appropriate medical/health professionals where appropriate.
+The school continues to make reasonable adjustments for all children and those with more specialist SEND needs where necessary.
+The building is wheelchair accessible and has disabled toilet facilities.
+Specialised equipment is provided where appropriate for children with SEND needs and advice is sought from medical/health professionals where needed.

 The school can access an interpreter and arrange for school documents to be translated if necessary.